washedgram/ebay-view-bot/README.md

 ## Installation
 Click `clone/download`, unzip file

 In terminal: ```git clone https://github.com/washedgram/ebay-view-bot.git```

 ## What do i need to run this?
 Python, Requests

-- [Install Python](https://www.python.org/downloads/).
+- [Install Python 3.x.x](https://www.python.org/downloads/).
 If you have it installed correctly, typing 'python3' in your Terminal will open an interactive console where you can execute Python code.
 - Install Requests: `pip install requests` - need to install python first

 ## Execution